stratux/stratux/notes/README-calibrate-GpsTimeOffset.md

 Leap status     : Normal
 ```

-For the GPS device you want to find out a correct `GpsTimeOffsetPpsMs` set the value to `0 * time.Millisecond`
+For the GPS device you want to find out a correct `GpsTimeOffsetPPS` set the value to `0 * time.Millisecond`
 Now start running stratux and let it run for a while so stratux will try to set time (but actually won't).
 Since the time is correctly synced by chrony,
-we should see a small offset in the form of : `2022/08/02 19:58:29 PPS Calibration mode: Based on your time source (Chrony??): Use GpsTimeOffsetPpsMs=245ms for your device`,
+we should see a small offset in the form of : `2022/08/02 19:58:29 PPS Calibration mode: Based on your time source (Chrony??): Use GpsTimeOffsetPPS=245ms for your device`,
 this is the time Stratux the thinks it should be.
-If the value is around `76` ms, you can set the `GpsTimeOffsetPpsMs`
+If the value is around `76` ms, you can set the `GpsTimeOffsetPPS`
 to `76 * time.Millisecond`.
 It does not have to be super presice for our purpose, just good enough...

 The delay is caused by various delays in the chain, serial lines, baudrates and other items that might scew the clock otherwise,
-hence the correction in the form of `GpsTimeOffsetPpsMs`.
+hence the correction in the form of `GpsTimeOffsetPPS`.

 ## How to verify if stratux set time correctly